bytepool/lbs-transient-execution/README.md

 #### Prime+Probe

-In a prime+probe attack, the attacker continously and systematically loads its own known data into every cache line in the cache (that is, accesses every *set* and every *way*) and measures the access time for each cache set, which is known as the priming step.
+In a prime+probe attack, the attacker continuously and systematically loads its own known data into every cache line in the cache (that is, accesses every *set* and every *way*) and measures the access time for each cache set, which is known as the priming step.
 Next, the attacker triggers the victim process, which will load new cache lines and evict some of the attackers data from the cache.
 Now the probe phase works exactly the same way as the prime phase, i.e., every cache line is accessed, and the access time is measured.
 If the access time for a particular cache set takes longer than before, the attacker knows that the victim process accessed that particular cache set.

 ### Attacker model(s)